Isaiahh146/Oculus-Link-Passthrough-Home/README.md

 # DISCLAIMER:
-The program can no longer auto start since it relied on replacing Oculus Home, which well, no longer exists
+The program can no longer auto start since it relied on replacing Oculus Home, which well, no longer exists.
+So while the program can still be launched manually, it will no longer auto-launch and there are no plans to restore that functionality in the future.

 # Oculus-Link-Passthrough-Home
 Replaces Oculus Home with a passthrough version that lets you see the real world using Oculus' passthrough API over Link